oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

 ## Introduction

-On Java 8 and backwards the JDK was a single unit and it was needed to install it entirely even if you were just using a couple JDK classes.
-So starting on Java 9 there was a huge change on JDK classes so that the entire JDK was modularized.
-Various modules were created to organize the contents of the JDK, some examples are `java.base`, `java.sql`, `java.xml` and so on.
+Starting on Java 9 the JDK went under a major refactoring to modularize its content.
+Various modules were created to organize the contents, some examples are `java.base`, `java.sql`, `java.xml` and others.
 To have an idea there are a total of 60 modules in Java 14 JDK.

 `java.base` has the fundamental classes like `Object`, `String`, `Integer`, `Double`, etc